-(vi) Enhancement of knowledge of food safety among importers, customs brokers and bonded warehouse operators
+(vi) Enhancement of knowledge of food safety among importers, customs brokers and bonded warehouse operators proper indication of expiration dates.

 Quarantine stations will hold seminars not only for importers but also for customs brokers and bonded warehouse operators to provide information about guidance items (i) to (v) above and will dispatch their staff members to seminars held by their associated organizations, with the aim to improve the business operators' knowledge about food safety and thereby to ensure the safety of imported foods.